Fonzius/MA_Homework_Files/README.md

   a tree and analyze the response obtained)
 - **Piano string FD model** (Implement FD scheme, Generate the sound)
 - **Brass instrument simulation** (Impendance of a tube, Tube with bell, Mouthpiece, Complete model)

+The projects were awarded a final grade of 30/30